livepeer/go-livepeer/doc/ai-subnet.md

     The flags used here also apply to the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer).
 To comprehensively understand these flags, consult the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference).
 Specifically, the `--orchAddr` and `--httpAddr` flags are crucial for routing the Gateway node to your local Orchestrator (i.e., `0.0.0.0:8936`) and facilitating **off-chain** communication between the Gateway and the Orchestrator.

+3. **Verify Setup**: If your _AI Subnet_ Gateway node is running correctly, you should see the following output:

+    ```bash
+    I0405 22:08:48.667588 2669536 mediaserver.go:226] HTTP Server listening on http://0.0.0.0:8937
+    I0405 22:08:48.667607 2669536 lpms.go:92] LPMS Server listening on rtmp://127.0.0.1:1935
+    ```

-3. **Verify Setup**: Confirm that the _AI Subnet_ Gateway node is operating on port `8937`.
-To make the Gateway node accessible from the internet, unblock port `8937` on your machine and set up port forwarding on your router.
+4. **Check Port Availability**: Confirm that the _AI Subnet_ Gateway node is operating on port `8937`.
+Unblock port `8937` on your machine and set up port forwarding on your router to make the Gateway node accessible from the internet.

 #### Gateway Docker Setup